Doc-EliasLind/Docker-Documentation/Docker_Documentation.md

 ---

 ## List of common syntax
-This is to be used with Powershell.
+This is to be used with Powershell, Visual Studio Code & Docker Desktop.

 ---